Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 9 is duplicating the last line of the file iacta for task 9 -script 10 deletes all the regular files  with a .js extension for task 10 -script 11 counts directories
+-script 12 displays the 10 newest files in the current directory